The Dawning Light

 Two months of storms, sickness, and thirst.
 And on every one of those days, Revelation did not pause.

-They land at Jaddih.
-The Báb dons the pilgrim’s garb, mounts a camel, and sets out for Mecca.
+They landed at Jaddih.
+The Báb donned the pilgrim’s garb, mounted a camel, and set out for Mecca.

-Though the Báb urges him again and again, Quddús walks the entire distance from Jaddih to Mecca on foot, joyously, prayerfully, holding in his hand the bridle of the camel upon which his Master rode.
-Every night, from eventide until the break of day, he stands watch beside the Báb, sacrificing sleep, ready to provide for His wants and ensure His protection.
+Though the Báb urged him again and again, Quddús walked the entire distance from Jaddih to Mecca on foot, joyously, prayerfully, holding in his hand the bridle of the camel upon which his Master rode.
+Every night, from eventide until the break of day, he stood watch beside the Báb, sacrificing sleep, ready to provide for His wants and ensure His protection.

-The Báb dismounts beside a well to offer the morning prayer.
-A Bedouin appears on the horizon, draws near, snatches the saddlebag lying on the ground beside Him, a bag containing His writings and papers, and vanishes into the waste.
-The Ethiopian servant rushes to pursue him.
-The Báb, still praying, motions him back with His hand.
+The Báb dismounted beside a well to offer the morning prayer.
+A Bedouin appeared on the horizon, drew near, snatched the saddlebag lying on the ground beside Him — a bag containing His writings and papers — and vanished into the waste.
+The Ethiopian servant rushed to pursue him.
+The Báb, still praying, motioned him back with His hand.

 Later, He told the servant what had happened: “Had I allowed you, you would surely have overtaken and punished him.
 But this was not to be.
 The papers and writings which that bag contained are destined to reach, through the instrumentality of this Arab, such places as we could never have succeeded in attaining.
 Grieve not, therefore, at his action, for this was decreed by God, the Ordainer, the Almighty.”

-A thief carries stolen pages into the desert.
-The Báb sees not loss but providence.
+A thief carried stolen pages into the desert.
+The Báb saw not loss but providence.

-On the day of ‘Arafát, He withdraws into quiet seclusion and gives Himself entirely to meditation and worship.
+On the day of ‘Arafát, He withdrew into quiet seclusion and gave Himself entirely to meditation and worship.

-The following day, the day of Nahr, He offers the feast-day prayer, then proceeds to Muná.
-There, according to ancient custom, He purchases nineteen lambs of the choicest breed.
-Nine He sacrifices in His own name.
+The following day, the day of Nahr, He offered the feast-day prayer, then proceeded to Muná.
+There, according to ancient custom, He purchased nineteen lambs of the choicest breed.
+Nine He sacrificed in His own name.
 Seven in the name of Quddús.
 Three in the name of His Ethiopian servant.
-He refuses to eat any of the consecrated meat and distributes it all among the poor.
+He refused to eat any of the consecrated meat and distributed it all among the poor.

-The month of Dhi’l-Hijjih, the month of pilgrimage, falls that year in the first month of winter.
-But the heat in that region is so intense that most pilgrims cannot bear to make the circuit of the Ka’bih in their usual garments.
-They strip down to light, loose tunics.
-The Báb refuses.
-As a mark of deference, He keeps both His turban and His cloak.
-Dressed in His full attire, with dignity, calm, simplicity, and reverence, He compasses the Ka’bih and performs every prescribed rite.
+The month of Dhi’l-Hijjih, the month of pilgrimage, fell that year in the first month of winter.
+But the heat in that region was so intense that most pilgrims could not bear to make the circuit of the Ka’bih in their usual garments.
+They stripped down to light, loose tunics.
+The Báb refused.
+As a mark of deference, He kept both His turban and His cloak.
+Dressed in His full attire, with dignity, calm, simplicity, and reverence, He compassed the Ka’bih and performed every prescribed rite.

-Then comes the confrontation that cuts the chapter open.
+Then came the confrontation that cut the story open.

-On the last day of His pilgrimage to Mecca, the Báb stands facing the Black Stone.
-Mírzá Muhít-i-Kirmání is there, a man who regards himself as one of the most outstanding figures of the Shaykhí community, a direct successor and rightful inheritor of Shaykh Ahmad and Siyyid Kázim.
-The Báb takes his hand and speaks:
+On the last day of His pilgrimage to Mecca, the Báb stood facing the Black Stone.
+Mírzá Muhít-i-Kirmání was there, a man who regarded himself as one of the most outstanding figures of the Shaykhí community, a direct successor and rightful inheritor of Shaykh Ahmad and Siyyid Kázim.
+The Báb took his hand and spoke:

 “O Muhít!
 You regard yourself as one of the most outstanding figures of the Shaykhí community and a distinguished exponent of its teachings.
 In your heart you even claim to be one of the direct successors and rightful inheritors of those twin great Lights.
 Behold, we are both now standing within this most sacred shrine.
 Within its hallowed precincts, He whose Spirit dwells in this place can cause Truth immediately to be known and distinguished from falsehood.
 Verily I declare, none besides Me in this day, whether in the East or in the West, can claim to be the Gate that leads men to the knowledge of God.
 My proof is none other than that proof whereby the truth of the Prophet Muhammad was established.
 Ask Me whatsoever you please; now, at this very moment, I pledge Myself to reveal such verses as can demonstrate the truth of My mission.
 You must choose either to submit yourself unreservedly to My Cause or to repudiate it entirely.
 You have no other alternative.”

-The challenge is absolute.
+The challenge was absolute.
 No qualification.
 No appeal to patience.
 Submit or reject, here, now, in the holiest place on earth.

-Muhít crumbles.
-Notwithstanding his age, his authority, and his learning, he stands before that Youth like a helpless bird in the grasp of a mighty eagle.
-Confused and full of fear, he answers:
+Muhít crumbled.
+Notwithstanding his age, his authority, and his learning, he stood before that Youth like a helpless bird in the grasp of a mighty eagle.
+Confused and full of fear, he answered:

 “My Lord, my Master!
 Ever since the day on which my eyes beheld You in Karbilá, I seemed at last to have found and recognised Him who had been the object of my quest.
 I renounce whosoever has failed to recognise You, and despise him in whose heart may yet linger the faintest misgivings as to Your purity and holiness.
 I pray You to overlook my weakness, and entreat You to answer me in my perplexity.
 Please God I may, at this very place, within the precincts of this hallowed shrine, swear my fealty to You.”

-The Báb listens.
-He is well aware of the man’s helplessness and poverty of soul.
-Then He answers, calling witnesses: “Verily I say, the Truth is even now known and distinguished from falsehood.
+The Báb listened.
+He was well aware of the man’s helplessness and poverty of soul.
+Then He answered, calling witnesses: “Verily I say, the Truth is even now known and distinguished from falsehood.
 O shrine of the Prophet of God, and you, O Quddús, who have believed in Me!
 I take you both, in this hour, as My witnesses.
 You have seen and heard that which has come to pass between Me and him.”

-Muhít submits his questions and pleads the necessity of immediate departure for Medina.
-He asks to receive the Báb’s written reply before he leaves that city.
-The Báb grants the request: “On My way to Medina I shall, with the assistance of God, reveal My answer to your questions.”
+Muhít submitted his questions and pleaded the necessity of immediate departure for Medina.
+He asked to receive the Báb’s written reply before he left that city.
+The Báb granted the request: “On My way to Medina I shall, with the assistance of God, reveal My answer to your questions.”

-Before departing, Muhít swears again: “I shall never depart from Medina, whatever may betide, until I have fulfilled my covenant with You.”
+Before departing, Muhít swore again: “I shall never depart from Medina, whatever may betide, until I have fulfilled my covenant with You.”

-As the mote which is driven before the gale, he flees from the sweeping majesty of what he has witnessed.
-He tarries a while in Medina, then, faithless to his pledge and heedless of his own conscience, leaves for Karbilá.
-There the Báb’s written reply reaches him: the Sahífiy-i-Baynu’l-Haramayn, the Epistle Between the Two Shrines, revealed on the road from Mecca to Medina.
-Muhít receives it and remains unmoved.
-His attitude hardens into concealed and persistent opposition.
-At times he claims to follow Hájí Mírzá Karím Khán, that notorious adversary of the Báb.
-At times he claims the station of an independent leader.
+Like a mote driven before the gale, he fled from the sweeping majesty of what he had witnessed.
+He tarried a while in Medina, then, faithless to his pledge and heedless of his own conscience, left for Karbilá.
+There the Báb’s written reply reached him: the Sahífiy-i-Baynu’l-Haramayn, the Epistle Between the Two Shrines, revealed on the road from Mecca to Medina.
+Muhít received it and remained unmoved.
+His attitude hardened into concealed and persistent opposition.
+At times he claimed to follow Hájí Mírzá Karím Khán, that notorious adversary of the Báb.
+At times he claimed the station of an independent leader.

-Years later, near the end of his life, he tries one more approach.
-Living in ‘Iráq, he sends word through a Persian prince in Baghdád that he wishes to meet Bahá’u’lláh, confidentially.
-Bahá’u’lláh’s reply is an ode composed during His own years of solitary retreat in the mountains of Sulaymáníyyih: “If thine aim be to cherish thy life, approach not our court; but if sacrifice be thy heart’s desire, come and let others come with thee.
+Years later, near the end of his life, he tried one more approach.
+Living in ‘Iráq, he sent word through a Persian prince in Baghdád that he wished to meet Bahá’u’lláh, confidentially.
+Bahá’u’lláh’s reply was an ode composed during His own years of solitary retreat in the mountains of Sulaymáníyyih: “If thine aim be to cherish thy life, approach not our court; but if sacrifice be thy heart’s desire, come and let others come with thee.
 For such is the way of Faith, if in thy heart thou seekest reunion with Bahá; shouldst thou refuse to tread this path, why trouble us?
 Begone!”

-Muhít cannot comply and will not resist.
-He departs for Karbilá the same day.
-He sickens on arrival.
-Three days later, he is dead.
+Muhít could not comply and would not resist.
+He departed for Karbilá the same day.
+He sickened on arrival.
+Three days later, he was dead.

-A man who stood at the Black Stone and heard the truth from its Author’s own lips, who swore loyalty twice and meant it neither time.
+A man who had stood at the Black Stone and heard the truth from its Author’s own lips, who had sworn loyalty twice and meant it neither time.
 The distance between hearing and heeding proved, in the end, uncrossable.

-Before leaving Mecca, the Báb addresses one more claim to one more authority.
+Before leaving Mecca, the Báb addressed one more claim to one more authority.

-He writes an epistle to the Sherif of Mecca, setting forth, in clear and unmistakable terms, the distinguishing features of His mission.
-He delivers it through Quddús, along with selections from His other writings.
-The Sherif accepts the sealed book.
+He wrote an epistle to the Sherif of Mecca, setting forth, in clear and unmistakable terms, the distinguishing features of His mission.
+He delivered it through Quddús, along with selections from His other writings.
+The Sherif accepted the sealed book.

 The Sherif had held the claim in his hands.
 He had read verses that struck him as resembling the Qur’án itself.
 He had done nothing.